fight233/DThouse_cxd/examples/C#/taosdemo/README.md

         --help                   Show usage.

-        -h <hostname>            host, The host to connect to TDengine.
+        -h <hostname>            host, The host to connect to DThouse.
 Default is localhost.
         -p <port>                port, The TCP/IP port number to use for the connection.
 Default is 0.
         -u <username>            user, The user name to use when connecting to the server.
 Default is 'root'.
         -P <password>            password, The password to use when connecting to the server.
 Default is 'taosdata'.